drogue-iot/.github/profile/README.md

 * Robust: built using [Rust](https://www.rust-lang.org), an efficient, memory safe and thread safe programming language.
 * Efficient: uses [embassy](https://github.com/embassy-rs/embassy), the embedded async project, to deliver a fast and small runtime.
-* IoT Ready: provides out of the box drivers and examples for WiFi, LoRaWAN and BLE.
+* IoT Ready: provides out of the box drivers and examples for WiFi, LoRaWAN and BLE and Over The Air (OTA) updates.
-* Composable: provides both an task-based and an Actor-based programming model for writing efficient and composable applications.
     </td>
  </tr>
 </table>